 Ironically, the least helpful hands to have when attempting to play jazz.

-The itinerant speakeasy has managed to evade detection for the past six years – despite being showered with awards – thanks to its elusive location.
+The itinerant speakeasy has managed to evade detection for the past seven years – despite being showered with awards – thanks to its elusive location.
 Two days before attending, you’ll receive instructions to track down the secret venue, be it a nondescript warehouse or an abandoned ballroom restored to its former grandeur for one night.
 And on said night, you’ll don your vintage gladrags, tip your hat to the doorman, and find yourself ushered into a glimmering, brawling, hooch-laden hall of debauchery.

 Remarkably, the venue is entirely candlelit, with candles tucked away in nooks and crannies, suspended in chandeliers and illuminating the intimate cabaret tables dotted about the room.
 On the stage, there’s a live band playing ragtime, Dixieland and swing music, and on the dancefloor, Charleston dancers cutting rugs like there’s no tomorrow – with frequent appearances from fortune tellers and burlesque artists, and DJs spinning retro swing until the wee hours.